SAP-samples/teched2022-DA280/exercises/2_Connect_to_DWC/Readme.md

-# Exercise 2 - Connect to DWC
+# Exercise 2 - Connect to SAP Datawarehouse Cloud's Analytical Dataset

 In this short exercise, we will create a connection from SAP Analytics Cloud to connect to the Analytical Dataset we created in our first exercise.